 Regardless of the cause, one thing is for sure – the buzzing sound is a big bother to many families.
 And if you are a victim of it, don’t feel isolated because this is something that affects people from all corners of the world.

-Allergies, infections and sinus infection can contribute to snoring by causing the inner lining of your nose to swell.
-This swelling can make the soft palate to expand and block the airways when you go to sleep thus creating the sound of snoring.
+Allergies, infections, and sinus infections can contribute to snoring by causing the inner lining of your nose to swell.
+This swelling can make the soft palate expand and block the airways when you go to sleep thus creating the sound of snoring.

 When you use a saline spray, the risk of inflammation is cut by half because salt and water are pretty effective at killing bacteria and cleansing the affected lining hence easing the congestion.

 - Add 1/4 tsp of salt to 1/2 cup of boiled water

 - Stir well until salt dissolves

 - Pour 3 drops of the mixture into each of your nostrils

 Another alternative is to use the Airsnore Drops that contain seed oil, Eucalyptus oil, Lavendula oil, peppermint oil, and Scots pine oil.
 This is a special blend of natural oils well known for their soothing, antiseptic properties to help relieve congestion and send you to sleep without snoring.[button-green url=”https://www.byebyesnoring.com/airsnoreblog” target=”_self” position=”left”]Click Here To Learn More About Airsnore[/button-green]

 Sometimes the main cause of the snoring is the accumulation of tissues at the back end of the throat or nose.
 In that case, a simple saline mixture might not be of much help and so you need to consider using olive oil.

 Olive oil has special abilities to ease friction in the airways and enhance moisture storage.